Cornus: Horticultural hybrids

 Cornus × rutgersensis (Hybrid: C. florida × C. kousa).
 Horticulturally developed.

 Cultural references

 The inflorescence of the Pacific dogwood (Cornus nuttallii) is the official flower of the province of British Columbia.
 The flowering dogwood (Cornus florida) and its inflorescence are the state tree and the state flower respectively for the U.S. Commonwealth of Virginia.
 It is also the state tree of Missouri and the state flower of North Carolina, and the state memorial tree of New Jersey.
-The term "dogwood winter", in colloquial use in the American Southeast, is sometimes used to describe a cold snap in spring, presumably because farmers believed it was not safe to plant their crops until after the dogwoods blossomed.
+The term "dogwood winter", in colloquial use in the American Southeast, especially Appalachia, is sometimes used to describe a cold snap in spring, presumably because farmers believed it was not safe to plant their crops until after the dogwoods blossomed.

-Anne Morrow Lindbergh gives a vivid description of the dogwood tree in her poem "Dogwood".